 - The NWIBL reserves the right to determine in which league/division each team is best suited to play. - Team placement may be based on, but not limited to, team ability, past performance, or the number of teams in each league, which may be necessary to maintain an even schedule in terms of the number of teams available. - NWIBL leagues are designed for competition and recreation.
 Teams considered too strong or too weak for their respective division will be placed into the appropriate division. - Typically, League Champions must move up to the next highest level of play for the following season.
-The NWIBL reserves the right to make a determination of what level of competition each team will compete to ensure the competitive balance of the league. - Teams finishing below .250 for two successive seasons may be moved to a lower level of play where they may be more competitive. - Teams finishing above .850 for two successive seasons may be moved to a higher league that offers more competition.
+The NWIBL reserves the right to make a determination of what level of competition each team will compete to ensure the competitive balance of the league. - Teams finishing below .250 for two successive seasons may be moved to a lower level of play where they may be more competitive.
+Three Years of below .250 play will be cause for team to be disbanned 2018 Also non pay of team fee - Teams finishing above .850 for two successive seasons may be moved to a higher league that offers more competition.

-2.1.2 Team Roster:
+2.1.2 Team Roster: use of online registrastion at time of play is leagal 2018